NitBuk/Wolfram-Beta/README.md

 # Wolfarm-Beta 🎯 🧮 🧰
 # Description

-- Math Calculator is a comprehensive application designed to provide calculations across multiple areas of mathematics.
+- Wolfarm-Beta is a comprehensive application designed to provide calculations across multiple areas of mathematics.
 - The calculator includes support for Linear Algebra, Calculus, Number Theory, Statistics, Probability, Trigonometry, and Logarithms.
 - It operates through an interactive text-based menu, allowing users to select the type of mathematics they are interested in, and then providing various operations related to that field.
 - Please note that this project is currently in its early stages and is far from finished.
 Many files require additional work and the functionality is continually being expanded.
 Contributions are welcome!